soyhorteconh/Ducks_distance_detection/README.md

 # Ducks_distance_detection
-Obtaining the distance of the movement of ducks from a record video
+Obtaining the distance of the movement of ducks from a record video using yoloV5 and cv2.